 Describe featured advertising placements on the search result and product detail pages on Amazon.
 Sponsored Ads aim to drive conversion and visibility to products sold on the Amazon marketplace.

 Stock Keeping Unit (SKU)

 A stock-keeping unit (SKU) is a scannable bar code that is assigned to a distinct product.
 It’s an alphanumerical combination of typically (but not limited to) eight digits, allowing companies to track the movement and levels of inventory in their warehouses.

 Supply Chain Management

 Refers to the management of the flow of goods and services along the transformation process of raw materials into the final product.
 In Ecommerce, Supply Chain Management focuses on the processes involved to efficiently source a finished product from the manufacturer, storing (warehousing) it and to effectively deliver it to the end customer.

 Refers to a company’s revenue that is generated from the sales of its products.
 It is defined as Sales Volume * Average Selling Price.
-The ‘top-line’ wording comes from the fact that the revenue is being placed at the top of the income statement of a company.
+The word ‘top-line’ comes from the fact that the revenue is being placed at the top of the income statement of a company.

 Third-Party Seller (3P)

 Describes the users’ beliefs, preferences, perceptions, physical and psychological responses that result from searching, buying and receiving a product along their customer journey.

 Unique Selling Proposition (USP)

 The USP highlights the superior benefits of a product or service that are meaningful to consumers and create additional value compared to similar offers in the market segment.